First Trip to Europe? Best Places to Visit (#1 May Surprise)

 Greece highlights

-• Ancient ruins โ€“ Sites like Philippiย are truly fascinating.
-What a place to explore!
+• Ancient ruins โ€“ Sites like Philippi are fascinating and bring Greece’s history to life.

 • Greek food โ€“ Hands down some of the best in the Mediterranean.
 Feta cheese, honey, olive oil, Greek yoghurtโ€ฆ Whatโ€™s not to like?

-• Santorini โ€“ From watching the sunset in Oia (with zillions of other sunset worshippers!) to walking across the spine of the island from Oia to Imerovigli, Santorini is just plain fun.
+• Santorini โ€“ From watching the sunset in Oia (with zillions of other sunset worshippers!) to hiking along the spine of the island, Santorini is just plain fun.

 Where to stay in Greece

-• Santorini โ€“ For all-out luxury, we stayed atย Vedema.
-For a cave hotel, weโ€™ve bedded down in Grace Santorini andย Ikies.
-All are honeymoon-perfect.
+• Santorini โ€“ For all-out luxury, we stayed at Vedema.
+For a cave hotel, weโ€™ve bedded down in Grace Santorini and Ikies.
+All three are honeymoon-perfect.

 6) Turkey